What is Functional Medicine?

 Typical functional programs consists of a combination of natural agents (supplements, herbs, nutraceuticals, and homeopathies), nutritional and lifestyle changes, and spiritual/emotional counseling to nudge your body systems back into optimal state, so that they can do their job of keeping you healthy.
 The goal is to replace any nutritional deficiencies and repair any damage to the body systems that are designed to keep you well.

 Functional medicine views the body as an integrated system

 Functional medicine views the body as an integrated system where seemingly unrelated issues and body systems are actually related.
 Seeing a functional medicine provider about depression or anxiety will likely result in them wanting to explore your gut health.
 From the conventional point of view, you may not think your gut health had anything to do with your mood issues, but in fact they are inextricably linked.
 You absorb nutrients that drive the various body systems that contribute to your mood, behavior and cognitive ability through your digestive tract.
 Further, the majority of your microbiome, which has been linked to almost all aspects of human health, including our mood and behavior, resides in our large intestine.
 Seeing a conventionally trained doctor for these same mood issues would more than likely result in a prescription for an anti-depressant without any guidance on how your lifestyle factors and digestive health may be contributing to your condition.

 An important piece of the Functional Medicine approach is to educate you on how your body works.

 When you understand how your body works you have greater ability to keep yourself healthy and in balance.

-Thus, programs include empowering you with information and lifestyle changes that help you remain in this equilibrium even in the presence of an occasional stress (as there will always be periods of stress in life) ultimately leading to greater success in the program as well as long-term health and vitality.
+Thus, working with me includes empowering you with information and lifestyle changes that help you remain in this equilibrium even in the presence of an occasional stress (as there will always be periods of stress in life) ultimately leading to greater success in the program as well as long-term health and vitality.